 This is my first writing workshop.
 What can I expect?

 A welcoming and immersive writing experience that should leave you energized to keep going!
 Even if this is your first time writing creatively, you'll be treated as an equal.
 That's because we all start the same way: with the blank page.
 You'll get prompts to spark your writing, at least 60 minutes of devoted writing time in each session, and the opportunity to share your writing with the group.
 If you're open to it, the group will respond to your writing, sharing how your words affected them.
-Unlike workshops that focus on critique, we'll respond to the strengths we felt in your writing and the voice we heard.
+Unlike workshops that focus on critique, in generative writing workshops at Voice & Vessel, we'll respond to the strengths we felt in your writing and the voice we heard.
 My hope is that this feeds your curiosity to write more and share your unique voice.

 I am already an active writer.
 How can this workshop help me?